 There are multiple cliffs with interesting names and plenty of routes at a variety of levels.
 We spent two full days at Sand Rock and I think we climbed only parts of the Holiday Block and the Pinnacle cliffs.
 I would definitely love to come back and explore some more.
 There are many positive reasons why I would love to come back.
 Here are a few:

 - Dogs are allowed.
 Yes, you guessed it.
 I would like to bring my doggy.

-- We do not have to travel too far from the parking the lot to the climbing area.
-Climbers smiled as they walked in flip-flops from their cars to climbing destination.
-I’ve been to climbing areas before where we have to walk for more than a mile to rappel down a rope, walk under a small water fall, and climb up strenuous hills to arrive at destination.
-Although, it was fun but it took time away from my climbing.
+- We do not have to travel too far from the parking lot to the climbing area.
+Climbers smiled as they walked in flip-flops from their cars to climbing destinations.
+I’ve been to climbing areas before where we have to walk for more than a mile to rappel down a rope, walk under a small waterfall, and climb up strenuous hills to arrive at the destination.
+Although it was fun it took time away from my climbing.
 Not to mention, we also got lost for several hours because we often followed the wrong trail.

 I hope this article has been useful for exploring outdoor climbing locations.
 I totally recommend climbers to check Sand Rock out at least once.
 I think it is worth a trip.

 Have you been to Sand Rock before?
 I love to hear it.
 Also, if you have any questions or concerns please feel free to leave me a note below.
 I would love to hear your thoughts.
 I shall get back with a reply within 24 hours.